For the second year in a row, Tyler Bryant has written a Christmas play.

 Just like last year, the audience is asked to dress up in superhero and princess costumes to assist the cast in saving their favorite holiday.

 “It is a wonderful community event for the whole family,” Bryant said.

 In this year’s version, Mrs. Claus thinks Santa has gone off the deep end when he packs the sleigh full of suitcases and beach accessories right before Christmas.
 Thinking her husband is quitting the North Pole for good, Mrs. Claus employs the superheroes and princesses to assist.

-Bryant wears three different hats for the play as writer, director and actor.
-He portrays the superhero Patriotic Man, who defends America all year, not just on the Fourth of July.
+Bryant wears three different hats for the play, serving as writer, director and an actor.
+He portrays the superhero Patriotic Man, who defends America all year — not just on July Fourth.

-One of the Debbie downers named Schnott Rockitt, played by Michael Castle, has an alternative plan to kidnap the man in the red suit, thereby stopping Christmas.
+One of the Debbie downers, named Schnott Rockitt, played by Michael Castle, also has a plan to kidnap Santa, thereby stopping Christmas.